syncfusion-content/javascript-docs/js/Diagram/Services.md

 }]
 {% endhighlight %}

-## Insert Connectors
+## Insert Connector

 ### Description

-Send the connectors which needs to be inserted into database.
+Send one or more connectors which needs to be inserted into database.

 ### URL
 [http://js.syncfusion.com/demos/ejservices/api/JSDiagram/InsertConnector](http://js.syncfusion.com/demos/ejservices/api/JSDiagram/InsertConnector)